andresgomezfrr/normalizer/docs/_posts/2017-02-14-mapper-functions.md

   "myDimension":"replaceValue2"
 }
 ```

+Note: this function supports strings, numbers or boolean replacements.
+You can use them at your convenience.

 ### <a name="joinMapper"></a> JoinMapper
 The JoinMapper is a function that allows us to join as many values as we want and assign them in other dimension.